WordPress vs Google Sites: Which is Better for You?

 WordPress offers flexibility with choices like Bluehost and DreamHost, providing specialized tools and reliable support.
 However, users must handle setup, security, and backups themselves.

-Google Sites offers free hosting but includes costs in the user license fee.
+Google Sites offers free hosting, but the costs are included in the user license fee.
 Overall, WordPress offers more control and specialized support.

 6. Mobile Optimization